...

 • Initial Approval Certificate

-Step 9: Register for VAT (If Applicable)
+Step 9: Register for VAT (If Needed)

 Cost Breakdown of Registering a Sole Proprietorship in Dubai